QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     chisq.([2, 4, 6])

-The broadcasting notation is not simply vectorization, as it is able to "fuse" multiple broadcasts together to generate efficient code
+The broadcasting notation is not simply vectorization, as it is able to "fuse" multiple broadcasts together to generate efficient code.

 .. code-block:: julia